Akuli/python-tutorial/lists-and-tuples.md

 ## Summary

-- Lists are a way to point to multiple values with just one variable.
+- Lists are a way to store multiple values in one variable.
 - Lists can be changed in-place and they have methods that change them in-place, like append, extend and remove.
 - Slicing lists returns a **new** list, and indexing them returns an